 Let's face it – cryptography is intimidating.
-The idea that cryptography is full of complicated mathematical algorithms causes IT managers to shy away from it and delegate responsibility without truly understanding
+The idea that cryptography is full of complicated mathematical algorithms causes IT managers to shy away from it and delegate responsibility without truly understanding what's going on behind the scenes.
+However, this shouldn't be the case.
+Every IT professional should have a basic understanding of how cryptography works and this comprehension doesn't require an advanced degree in mathematics.

 The basic concept of cryptography is simple – you use mathematical algorithms in combination with cryptographic keys to provide users with confidentiality, integrity and/or non-repudiation.
 We'll take a look at each of these goals, but first we need to take a brief journey through the world of cryptographic algorithms.